smalikic/B-SCITE/README.md

 ## Input data
 -------------

 Input to B-SCITE consists of single-cell matrix, which is ternary matrix D of dimension nxm, where n denotes number of mutations and m denotes number of single cells obtained in sequencing experiment, and bulk sequencing derived matrix containing details about read counts for each of n mutations.
 Entries of single cell matrix are 0,1 and 3, coding respectively for absence, presence or missing value for mutation calls.
-Folder testExample contains an example input of bulk file (bulkFile-n_50.txt) and SC matrix (SCFile-n_50-m_100.txt). i-th row of SC file and (i+1)-th row of bulk file must correspond to the same mutation.
+Folder testExample contains an example input of bulk file (exampleInput.bulk) and SC matrix (exampleInput.SC). i-th row of SC file and (i+1)-th row of bulk file must correspond to the same mutation.

 ## Running B-SCITE